Limited Places Available for Half Term Assessment. Apply Now.

 What learning resources are available to Online Harrovians?

 The self-study courses on the Harrow School Online platform are an incredible resource and the mainstay of an Online Harrovian’s learning experience.
 They include interactive coursebooks, with self-paced content, video tutorials and regular learning checks.
-Online Harrovians are also issued Pearson textbooks for each of the subjects that they take at International A Level, to be used as a supplementary resource for their studies.
+Online Harrovians are also issued digital Pearson textbooks for each of the subjects that they take at International A Level, to be used as a supplementary resource for their studies.

 Does Harrow School Online supply textbooks?

 Yes.
-Online Harrovians are issued Pearson textbooks for each of the subjects that they take at International A Level, to be used as a supplementary resource for their online courses.
+Online Harrovians are issued digital Pearson textbooks for each of the subjects that they take at International A Level, to be used as a supplementary resource for their online courses.

 How can you support pupils with a SEND?